 The Hospitality and Tourism Department is involved in a number of sustainable activities.
 The department recently completed a two-year Environmental Protection Agency grant that included a partnership with the Erie County Department of Environment and Planning.
 Faculty and students worked with the county to develop a certification assessment for the hospitality industry, conducted “green” audits to determine the status of various components related to energy efficiency, made recommendations for improvements, and finally, helped hotels, restaurants, and tourism agencies to implement these recommendations.
 As a part of this grant, the department also developed a new topics course entitled “Sustainability in Hospitality Management.”

 Along with these efforts, the department’s culinary laboratory, Campus House, is engaged in a number of environmentally conscious practices, including establishing the proper procedures for disposal of cooking oil, composting and arranging with a community action organization with an urban farm to use the compost, and donating edible excess food to a community organization for homeless youth.

-The department’s academic home, Caudell Hall, will be under renovation until summer 2016.
-The two-year building rehabilitation will create a number of efficiencies in equipment and systems that will result in cost savings and opportunities to provide environmental instruction.
+The department’s academic home, Caudell Hall, underwent a major renovation that created a number of efficiencies in equipment and systems, resulting in cost savings and opportunities to provide environmental instruction.
 One planned innovation is the use of a food waste decomposition system that can reduce waste by 80 percent.

 In cooperation with the History, English, Anthropology, Political Science, Economics and Finance, Psychology, Geography and Planning, Biology, and Earth Sciences and Science Education departments, the Sociology Department houses a minor in Environment and Society.
 The program offers an opportunity for comprehensive interdisciplinary study of "human-environment" interactions, providing students with the skills to think holistically about environmental problems and solutions.